KokoFan16/find-paralogue-orthologue/README.md

 # Homology Data Fetcher

 This script fetches homology information for a list of gene IDs from the Ensembl REST API.
 The input gene IDs are read from an Excel file, and the output is written to a CSV file.
-The script can be customized to fetch various types of homology information and sequences (e.g., paralogues, protein sequences).
+The script can be customized to fetch various types of homology information and sequences (e.g., orthologue, paralogues, protein sequences).

 ## Prerequisites